beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 Beaker 0.16 (tentative)
 -----------------------

-The tentative focus for Beaker 0.16 is the scheduling related aspects of :ref:`proposal-system-pools`.
+The tentative focus for Beaker 0.16 is :ref:`proposal-system-pools`.

 This release should also cover the migration to :ref:`proposal-event-driven-scheduling` (as the proposed approach to